Plan the development we want, together

 Responding to planning strategy

-Bedminster Green was highlighted as a favoured location for high-rise housing in Bristol City Council’s Urban Living document.
+Bedminster Green is highlighted as a favoured location for high-rise housing in Bristol City Council’s Urban Living document.
 The new policies in the Urban Living and Local Plan documents will dramatically alter Bristol’s landscape over the next decades – in particular by increasing the amount of high-rise building.
 WHaM submitted comments on the draft documents and attended a consultation meeting in June 2018.
 It is clear that community reaction is decisively against high-rise buildings as you can see from the responses received – 37% were from Bedminster residents!